Dayle Coe – Headteacher

 I shall be helping implement and delivering a full programme for ‘Preparing for the Future’ session, covering a wide range of topics.

 Zoe is also our Exams Officer and in her role deals with student bursary.

 Jessica Humphreys- Pastoral Support

-Within her role, Jess also deals with admissions and attendance.
+Within her role, Jess also deals with admissions and safeguarding.